 Wildly intelligent and deeply devoted to helping her students learn, Faye Ellis became the first female A Cloud Guru instructor.
 Since joining the team in 2017, Faye has authored and co-authored the most popular and most watched courses on the platform.
-6x AWS Certified and re:Invent speaker, Faye’s career has exploded as a leading lady in technology.
+Six times AWS Certified and a re:Invent speaker, Faye’s career has exploded as a leading lady in technology.

 Faye’s dedication to exploring better ways to create content is redefining the education industry.
 I wanted to learn more about her story.
 What led her to ACG, and did she always have the confidence to step in front of the camera?